febus982/k3s-cluster/docs/index.md

 # Introduction

-Welcome to the revamped implementation for a HA kubernetes cluster.
-If you're interested in the reasons and in the list of improvements just go to the [Improvements since the first version](improvements_since_first_version.md) section.
+Welcome to the revamped implementation to install a HA kubernetes cluster.
+If you're interested in the reasons and in the list of improvements since the  first version just go to the [relevant section](improvements_since_first_version.md).

-The legacy implementation is still available in the `legacy` branch in the git repository, and the documentation is in the
+The legacy implementation is still available in the `legacy` branch in the git repository, and the documentation is still available [here](legacy/index.md).

 ## The project

-Build a highly available Kubernetes cluster using K3S and Raspberry PIs.
-The goal is being able to easily install everything necessary using Ansible, literally a couple of commands.
+The goal is being able to easily install highly available Kubernetes cluster using K3S on Raspberry PIs using Ansible, literally a couple of commands.

 This project takes inspiration from the Ansible playbooks provided in [k3s-io/k3s-ansible](https://github.com/k3s-io/k3s-ansible)
 GitHub repository.